marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 3. Click on the "marklogic-purchases-sink" connector

 You can then verify that data is being written to MarkLogic by using MarkLogic's qconsole application to inspect the contents of the `data-hub-FINAL` database.
+There should be documents with URIs that start with `/purchase/*`.

 ### Load a MarkLogic Kafka source connector instance
 You can also load an instance of the MarkLogic Kafka source connector that will read rows from the `demo/purchases`